 Windows symbolic links are copied as if the target file were in the place of the link.
 Windows shortcut files (.lnk) are copied as regular files and their targets are ignored.

-Irregular files cannot be targeted as the destination of a Send.
-If an irregular file (device, socket, pipe, etc.) already exists at the destination path, then the upload will fail with an "Object Unavailable" error.
+Irregular files (devices, sockets, pipes, etc.) cannot be uploaded or targeted as the destination of a Send.
+If an irregular file already exists at the destination path, then the upload will fail.
 See the Known Issues section for further details.